awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 # Migrating data from an on\-premises data warehouse to Amazon Redshift<a name="agents.dw"></a>

 You can use an AWS SCT agent to extract data from your on\-premises data warehouse and migrate it to Amazon Redshift\.
 The agent extracts your data and uploads the data to either Amazon S3 or, for large\-scale migrations, an AWS Snowball Edge device\.
-You can then use AWS SCT to copy the data to Amazon Redshift\.
+You can then use an AWS SCT agent to copy the data to Amazon Redshift\.

+Alternatively, you can use AWS Database Migration Service \(AWS DMS\) to migrate data to Amazon Redshift\.
+The advantage of AWS DMS is the support of ongoing replication \(change data capture\)\.
+However, to increase the speed of data migration, use several AWS SCT agents in parallel\.
+According to our tests, AWS SCT agents migrate data faster than AWS DMS by 15–35 percent\.
+The difference in speed is due to data compression, support of migration of table partitions in parallel, and different configuration settings\.
+For more information, see [Using an Amazon Redshift database as a target for AWS Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.Redshift.html)\.

 Amazon S3 is a storage and retrieval service\.
 To store an object in Amazon S3, you upload the file you want to store to an Amazon S3 bucket\.
 When you upload a file, you can set permissions on the object and also on any metadata\.